EXERCISE AND ASTHMA

 Always keep in mind that asthma isn't "all in your head", it is a real physiological medical condition that will require treatment to prevent and treat.
 Even though your doctor will be your best friend in treating asthma, you are the one who can prevent your symptoms.

-Always be smart, take your medication, and be proactive.
-Don't let it put you in a life of misery, and remember that with the proper precautions and treatement, you can enjoy exercise just like everyone else.
+Stay on top of your asthma.
+Take your medication, make healthy lifestyle choices, and be proactive.
+Don't let it put you in a life of misery, and remember that with the proper precautions and treatment, you can enjoy exercise just like everyone else.

 Want to know more?
-Click here for an in-depth article on performance nutrition.
+Click here for information on sports nutrition.

 P. S. If you want to learn more about why Diets Don't Work, please click here.